apurvamulay/ReCOVery/README.md

 Install all the libraries in `requirements.txt` using the following command

     pip install -r requirements.txt

+[**Hydrator**] (https://github.com/DocNow/hydrator) can be used to rehydrate Tweet ids

+**Steps to Hydrate:**
+1. Navigate to [hydrator](https://github.com/DocNow/hydrator) and follow readme OR download the installer from [hydrator executable] (https://github.com/DocNow/hydrator/releases)
+2. Run the installer and open the application
+3. Link the twitter account in the settings tab
+4. In the dataset section, upload the file containing just the tweets.
+It will download csv with twitter information

 ## Reference
 If you are using this dataset, please cite the following paper: